Fullmeals.

 Step 9: Fry Remaining Balls

-Repeat the frying process for the remaining paneer balls, following the same pattern of starting on high flame, then reducing to low, and finally frying on medium flame until they are golden brown and cooked through.
+Repeat the frying process for the remaining paneer balls, following the same pattern of starting on high flame, then to low, and finally frying on medium flame until they are golden brown and cooked through.

 Step 10: Serve Paneer Balls